Get Maintouch

 You spent money creating it, publishing it, and promoting it.
 Zero return.

 The math is simple.
 AI slop feels cheaper up front.
-But when it drives zero traffic and zero conversions, you paid for content that actively hurt your domain's credibility.
-That's negative ROI.
+But when it drives zero traffic and zero conversions, the AI content creation data confirms you paid for content that actively hurt your domain's credibility.
+That's negative SEO ROI.

 The Five Warning Signs of AI Slop

-You can spot AI slop before you even finish reading.
-Here are the five dead giveaways I see in content audits.
+You can spot AI slop before you finish the first section.
+These are the five dead giveaways I see when I audit content, and most teams are failing at least three of them.

 First, every sentence could apply to anyone.
 No company names.
 No specific features.
 No real examples.
 Just vague advice that means nothing.